-Hard water, also known as water hardness, is a way of describing the water in different regional areas.
+Hard water, or water hardness, is a way of describing the water in different regional areas.

 If you were to dig deep into the ground around our region, you’d find lots of soft chalky limestone.
-When your drinking water seeps through this rock, it collects traces of natural minerals like magnesium, calcium and potassium.
-This is what makes it hard and gives it a distinctive great taste.
+When your drinking water seeps through this rock, it collects traces of minerals like magnesium, calcium and potassium.
+This is what makes it hard and gives it a good taste.

-We source 65% of our water from local rivers and 35% from natural underground reservoirs.
-This means it passes through soft chalky limestone several times.
-That’s why all the water in our region is technically hard.
+We source 65% of our water from local rivers and 35% from natural reservoirs under the ground.
+This means it passes through soft chalky limestone many times.
+That’s why all the water in our region is hard.

-You can find out the water hardness level for your area by entering your postcode online.
+You can find out the water hardness level for your area by searching your postcode online.

-No. In fact, it’s likely the opposite.
-Research suggests that hard water could actually be good for you.
-Not only that, but its mineral levels add to your daily calcium intake, which is essential for healthy growth.
+No. In fact, research suggests that hard water could actually be good for you.
+Not only that, but its mineral levels add to your daily calcium intake.

 Because of its mineral content, hard water can sometimes leave behind a chalky residue called limescale.
 You can prevent this by: